 Join the Maplewood Gardening Team!

 As our name implies, the Maplewood Gardening Team is working to “greenup” the neighborhood.
-The Rochester Health Foundation has chosen to assist us in this effort by honoring us with a small grant.
-This money will be used to replace the flower planters at Dewey Avenue and Driving Park this spring.
+Our gardens are located at corner of Flower City/Dewey Avenue, Electric/Dewey Avenue, Plaza area at Dewey/Driving Park.
 For more information, or to join us, contact Barb Ann via email.

 Though weather this time of year is preventing us from getting out and planting, there are several ways we can continue to be “green.”
 According to the U.S. Environmental Protection Agency, the average American generates about 4.5 pounds of trash per day.
 We can decrease that number by following these simple guidelines provided by the Monroe County Curbside Program.